jhwangit128/project2/README.md

 ### PROBLEM

-Problem and Idea: My friend has a dog with a behavior issue but since I love cats, I made an app about cat's common behaviors and tips for changing them.
+Problem and Idea: I wanted to make an app for my close friend who has a companion with  a behavior issue and that led me to build an app that has the information about cat's common behavior issues and tips for changing them.

 Who would use it: People who have cats with behavior issues.